Doctor of Musical Arts

-The Doctor of Musical Arts (DMA) is a doctoral academic degree in music.
-The DMA combines advanced studies in an applied area of specialization (usually music performance, music composition, or conducting) with graduate-level academic study in subjects such as music history, music theory, or Music education.
+The doctor of musical arts (DMA) is a doctoral academic degree in music.
+The DMA combines advanced studies in an applied area of specialization (usually music performance, music composition, or conducting) with graduate-level academic study in subjects such as music history, music theory, or music education.
 The DMA degree usually takes about three to four years of full-time study to complete (in addition to the master's and bachelor's degrees), preparing students to be professional performers, conductors, and composers.
 As a terminal degree, the DMA qualifies its recipient to work in university, college, and conservatory teaching/research positions.
-Students seeking doctoral training in musicology or music theory typically enter a DME or Ph.D. program, rather than a DMA program.
+Students seeking doctoral training in musicology, teaching, leadership, music administration or music theory typically enter a doctor of music education (DME) or PhD program, rather than a DMA program.

 Terminology

 The degree is also abbreviated as DMusA or AMusD.
-For the related degree Doctor of Music, the abbreviation is DM or DMus.
-For the related degree Doctor of Arts, the abbreviation DA is used.
+For the related degree doctor of music education, the abbreviation is DMusE or EMusD.
+For the related degree doctor of arts, the abbreviation DA is used.